If you’re interested in pursuing higher education, we probably have a scholarship that can help you realize your dream.

 1. Scholarships Through the Office of Student Access and Completion (OSAC)

 OCF partners with the Office of Student Access and Completion (OSAC), a state agency, to administer 430 of our scholarship funds.
 This makes your application process easier by letting you complete one common application through OSAC to access numerous scholarships from OCF's portfolio, in addition to other public and private funding sources.

 2. Scholarships Administered Solely by OCF

 Learn about the OCF administered scholarships

-For graduates of Klamath County high schools, who plan to pursue an undergraduate degree at an educational institution in the United States.
+For graduates of Klamath County high schools, who plan to attend an institution of higher education anywhere in the United States.
 Download the application.